clightning4j/jrest/README.md

 A Java plugin for c-lightning to expose the API over rest!

-## How to Use

-TODO: open a discussion to receive more feedback

-## Plugin parameter
+## Install

-- jrest-port: the port where you want to run the plugin
-- jrest-on-startup: run the server at startup with core lightning

-### Compile plugin

-TODO, for now open it is a discussion :)
+Java produces a jar and c-lightning needs a bash script to run it!
+The gradle script compiles the plugin and generate a bash script with the command `./gradlew createRunnableScript`

+After the gradle process, you have the jar inside the `build/libs/lightning-rest.jar` and the script `lightning-rest-gen.sh` in the root directory of the project.

 ### Link the plugin in core lightning

 You can run the plugin in a different way

 You can insert the path of file `lightning-rest-gen.sh` inside the lightning conf file with the tag `plugin=YOUR_PATH` and run lightningd.
 In this case, you can insert the port that you want the server running with the propriety `lightningd --jrest-port=7000`.

-In addition, you can run the plugin also dynamically from `lightning-cli plugin start YOUR_PATH` and the server runs on the port 7001 by default.
+In addition, you can run the plugin also dynamically from `lightning-cli plugin start YOUR_PATH` and the server runs on the port `7000` by default.

+## Plugin parameter

+- jrest-port: the port where you want to run the plugin
+- jrest-on-startup: run the server at startup with core lightning

 ## Example